Owez/mdcx/test/airbnb.md

 ## Querying

 For task 3 I need to make an infographic (a well-designed graph for public consumption) to display the suitable AirBnB locations near the festival area.
-This will require more in-depth querying of the database and a bit of mapping.
+This will require more in-depth querying of the database and a bit of mapping using <https://google.co.uk>.

 The first task is to find the approximate maximum bounds of the area radius we want to make the infographic for.
 I went on Google Maps and found the festival area listed on the requirements sheet called [Bedminster](https://en.wikipedia.org/wiki/Bedminster,_Bristol) which is a district in the south of Bristol.
 Now that I've determined the location of the event, I need to pick the radius which is suitable for short travel.